CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-emailing-clicks.md

 `https://api.copernica.com/v2/ms/emailing/{$emailingID}/clicks?access_token=xxxx`

-This method also support the use of the [fields parameter](./rest-fields-parameter) for the **timestamp** field.

-## Parameters
+# Parameters

+The parameters for this method can be set to retrieve the statistics from a certain period and to only receive unique clicks.
+The latter means that only one click per destination per link will be counted.
+The following optional parameters are available:

+* **begintime**: The timestamp after which the clicks must have occurred (YYYY-MM-DD HH:MM:SS format).
+* **endtime**: The timestamp before which the clicks must have occurred (YYYY-MM-DD HH:MM:SS format).
-There is one parameter available for this method.
-The 'unique' parameter indicates whether only unique clicks should be retrieved or not.
-By default all clicks will be returned.
+* **unique**: Boolean parameter that when set to true only retrieves unique clicks.
+By default all clicks are returned.

 ## Returned fields